Skip to content

 So, what kind of models help avoid these kinds of issues?

-Agent Based Modeling is an option and includes a set of interacting virtual humans (or ‘agents’) that lead to emergent outcomes at the macro scale.
+Agent Based Modelling is an option and includes a set of interacting virtual humans (or ‘agents’) that lead to emergent outcomes at the macro scale.

 How does this relate to smart cities?